pg777-c/Capstone-1-Variables-Control-Structures/README.md

 Variables and Control Structures, Capstone  #1 of HyperionDev Data Science Bootcamp, Task 7

-THIS IS FOR A PROGRAM TO CALCULATE FINANCIAL INTEREST.
+THIS IS A PROGRAM TO CALCULATE FINANCIAL INTEREST.

 THE TASK BRIEF IS INDICATED BELOW:-